kiraum/askJira/README.md

 # askJira - Cody Chat API for Jira Integration

-This is a Rust implementation of a Cody Chat API that interacts with the Sourcegraph API and Jira to provide context-aware responses based on Jira ticket data.
+A Rust-based CLI tool that integrates Cody's AI capabilities with Jira ticket data to provide context-aware responses.

 ## Prerequisites